 Costs Associated with Abortion

-Abortion can pose a heavy financial burden for low-income women.
+Abortion can pose a heavy financial burden for low-income people.

 - The cost of an abortion without insurance coverage is substantial: In 2014, the average cost of an abortion—whether surgical or medical—at 10 weeks of pregnancy was slightly more than $500.
 The median cost at 20 weeks was $1,195.9 In addition, patients often must pay out of pocket for additional nonmedical costs, such as transportation, child care and lodging.

-- For a woman whose income is at the higher end of Medicaid eligibility in the states that adhere to the Hyde Amendment requirements, paying for an abortion at 10 weeks of pregnancy would take nearly a third of her monthly family income.
-An abortion at 20 weeks would take almost 90% of her monthly income.
+- For a person whose income is at the higher end of Medicaid eligibility in the states that adhere to the Hyde Amendment requirements, paying for an abortion at 10 weeks of pregnancy would take nearly a third of their monthly family income.
+An abortion at 20 weeks would take almost 90% of their monthly income.
 (The average Medicaid monthly income ceiling for a family of three in these states, or in the District of Columbia, is $1,566.10)

 - Forty-one percent of abortion patients surveyed in six states in 2011 said it was somewhat or very difficult to pay for their care.12